Joshua Della Vedova

 From Paper 2.
 Welfare interpretation is bounded: the market is zero-sum by construction, so transfer estimates are lower bounds under current fee structures.

-Joshua Della Vedova, Assistant Professor of Finance, University of San Diego.
+Joshua Della Vedova, Associate Professor of Finance, University of San Diego.
 Source: Della Vedova (2026), 'Detecting Informed Trading in Prediction Markets,' SSRN abstract 6567238.

 Two-dimensional trading skill